Wobble Day [wob_uhl-dey]

 Hello.
 Hi.
 This is where we’d usually write some funny remark comparing a burger to a double-decker bus with the meat sweats.
 Or something.
 But you know what, we’re having a wobble day too.
 So all we’ve got in us is, burgers are nice.
 Eat a burger.
 Order from Meatliquor, and you can have some London’s best mac and cheese whilst you’re at it.
 They’re delivering from several of their branches across London and you can check your postcode here.

 What’s that?
 You know, that weird feeling?
 Is it hunger?
 Is it wind?
 Oh wait, no. Don’t worry.
-It’s just existential dread and the knowledge that what may have been the greatest summer of your life has gone down the toilet.
+It’s just existential dread and the knowledge that what may have been the greatest year of your life has gone down the toilet.
 But, for the sake of sanity, why don’t you just call it hunger and splurge on one of the best takeaways around from Bao.
 It’s London’s best known Taiwanese restaurant and you can get it for delivery or pick up all over.
 The menu differs depending on location, but their fried chicken and peanut soft serve are mainstays.

 You miss your friends.
 Like, physically miss them.
 Even that one that was always 40 minutes late because, apparently, a Tube rat assaulted them or something.
 But you know who else is your friend?
 Doughnuts.
 More specifically the 12-piece classic selection box from Crosstown Doughnuts.
 They’re delivering across London if you pre-order, and we’ve got our eye on the six-piece doughnut set that comes with a box of wine from St. John.
 Be a gem and send a selection to those friends you miss too.

 Comfort order: Khachapuri.